How can you reduce the cost of volunteer abroad?

 Thanks to Skype, Facebook phone, FaceTime and Viber, you now have the privilege of free video chat with anyone in the world, as long as you have Wifi.
 We do recommend you get a local phone number in your host country to communicate with people there, such as your project coordinator, host family, new friends, etc. But, the days of expensive calls home are over, so use the internet to your advantage.

-You can save money on your passport by applying in advance, and not at the last hour.
 There are a lot of online “middleman” companies that charge a service fee for easy and fast passport applications.
-Make sure to go to an official state or government site to avoid third party agencies.
-US citizens can click this for more information.
+Avoid the hype and skip using their services when planning for your volunteer abroad trip.
+Make sure to go to an official state or government site to avoid third party agencies to save yourself unnecessary costs.